FRRouting/frr/doc/user/pim.rst

    This turns on debugging for PIM nexthop in detail.
 This is not enabled by default.

+.. clicmd:: debug pim graft

+   This turns on debugging for PIM graft message processing.
+Graft messages are similar to PIM joins but are specifically used for PIM dense mode.
+This is not enabled by default.

+.. clicmd:: debug pim state-refresh

+   This turns on debugging for PIM state-refresh message processing.
+State-refresh messages are used in PIM dense mode.
+This is not enabled by default.

 .. clicmd:: debug pim packet-dump

    This turns on an extraordinary amount of data.
 Each pim packet sent and